Siim-Sander Vene

-Siim-Sander Vene (born 12 November 1990) is an Estonian professional basketball player for Šiauliai of the Lithuanian Basketball League (LKL).
+Siim-Sander Vene (born 12 November 1990) is an Estonian professional basketball player for Derthona Basket of the Italian Lega Basket Serie A (LBA) and the EuroCup.
 Standing at 2.03 m (6 ft 8 in), he plays both the small forward and power forward positions.
 Vene represents the Estonian national basketball team internationally, and was named Estonian Basketball Player of the Year in 2017, 2018 and 2019.

 Professional career

 Vene began playing basketball with Siili Palliklubi and TTÜ.
 In 2006, Vene moved to Lithuania and joined Žalgiris' junior team Žalgiris-Arvydas Sabonis school.
 With Žalgiris, Vene won the Nike International Junior Tournament in 2007 and the Nacionalinė krepšinio lyga (NKL) in 2008.
 Vene was loaned to Kaunas Triobet of the Lietuvos krepšinio lyga (LKL) for the 2008–09 season.

 In the 2009–10 Euroleague, Vene averaged 2 points, 1.8 rebounds and 0.2 assists per game.

 In October 2010, Vene was loaned to Kaunas, and in December 2010, to Ludwigsburg of the Basketball Bundesliga (BBL).

 In 2011, Vene joined Baltai (former Kaunas) on loan from Žalgiris.
 In February 2012, he was loaned to VEF Rīga of the Latvijas Basketbola Līga (LBL).

 On 27 September 2012, Vene was loaned to Prienai.
 Prienai finished the 2012–13 season in fourth place.

 In July 2013, Vene returned to Žalgiris.
 In the 2013–14 Euroleague, Vene averaged 3 points, 2.6 rebounds and 0.6 assists per game, as Žalgiris reached Top 16.
 Vene won his first Lithuanian Championship in the 2013–14 season, after defeating Neptūnas 4 games to 2 in the finals.
 In the 2014–15 season, Vene averaged 3.4 points, 1.2 rebounds and 0.5 assists per game in the Euroleague and won his second Lithuanian Championship, after Žalgiris defeated league rivals Lietuvos rytas 4–0 in the finals.
 In the 2015–16 Euroleague, Žalgiris once again reached Top 16, but failed to advance to the playoffs with a 2–12 record.
 Vene averaged 3.3 points, 1.6 rebounds and 0.7 assists per game.
 He won his third consecutive Lithuanian Championship in the 2015–16 season, after Žalgiris defeated Neptūnas in the finals.

 On 8 August 2016, Vene signed with Nizhny Novgorod of the VTB United League.
 He was named Estonian Basketball Player of the Year in 2017.